 Preparing a Texas Longhorn bull or heifer for the show ring is somewhat different than preparation for many other breeds of cattle.
 Texas Longhorn cattle are shown in their natural state.
 That is, they are not altered by any means.
 Exhibitors are encouraged to show their animals in a neat and clean condition.
 Washing, brushing, combing and trimming of excess hair are permitted.
 Hair must be brushed down and smooth without the use of adhesives, aerosol sprays or agents that deter from the animal's natural appearance.
 The tail switch is to be long and full without trimming or docking, and no balling or back combing of the tail switch is allowed.
 Specifically prohibited are: (a) the use of grooming chutes and/or generators to aid in the clipping of hair on the premises of show locations; (b) the sanding, oiling and polishing of horns; (c) polishing of hooves; (d) use of neck sweats.
 The hair is to be brushed down and no other physical or cosmetic alterations should be made other than trimming of the calf's hooves as required.
-The use of Show sheen from a pump spray bottle will (ADDITIONALLY, HORN WEIGHTS WILL NOT BE permitted.
-TOLERATED IN USE ON SHOW CATTLE.)
+The practice of artificial filling by drenching, pumping or use of any other device is prohibited.
+The use of Show sheen from a pump spray bottle will be permitted.
+(ADDITIONALLY, HORN WEIGHTS WILL NOT BE TOLERATED IN USE ON SHOW CATTLE.)